Judith P. Hallett: Honors

-She has been honored by the publishing of a festschrift (a celebratory collection of articles) for her contributions to the study of Roman literature and culture.
+Hallett has been honored by the publishing of a festschrift (a celebratory collection of articles) for her contributions to the study of Roman literature and culture.
 The title of the festschrift is Roman Literature, Gender and Reception: Domina Illustris.
 She also received the Lambda Classical Caucus (LCC) Activism Award for the year 2015.
 This award is given to members who have promoted the rights and well-being of sexual minorities beyond the usual academic activities.
 She was the Suzanne Deal Booth Scholar-in-Residence at the Intercollegiate Center for Classical Studies in Rome for 2017–2018.
 In March 2018, she was awarded the Lifetime Achievement Award from Eta Sigma Phi, the citation drawing attention not only to her research and teaching but also to her 'stalwart service for the profession'.
 In April 2018, a one-day international colloquium on women and classical scholarship was held at the University of Maryland to honor her retirement.

-Publications

-Her publications include Fathers and Daughters in Roman Society: Women and the Elite Family (Princeton, 1984).
-She edited a special edition of the journal The Classical World with William M. Calder III, 'Six North American Women Classicists' (1996–97).
-Alongside Marilyn B. Skinner, she edited Roman Sexualities (Princeton, 1997).
-She also edited Rome and Her Monuments: Essays on the City and Literature of Rome in Honor of Katherine A. Geffcken with Sheila K. Dickison; Women Writing Latin (Routledge, 2002); "Roman Mothers" for the journal Helios (2006); and British Classics Outside England: The Academy and Beyond with Christopher Stray (Baylor, 2008).
-She also contributed to the Blackwell Companion to Women in the Ancient World (Wiley-Blackwell, 2012) along with Eva Stehle, her colleague at the University of Maryland.
-She is the co-author of the essay "Roman Elegy and the Roman Novel" with Judith Hindermann for A Companion to the Ancient Novel (Wiley-Blackwell, 2014).
-She contributed "Omnia Movet Amor: Love and Resistance, Art and Movement in Ovid's Daphne and Apollo Episode (Metamorphoses 1.452-567)" to Kinesis: The Ancient Depiction of Gesture, Motion, and Emotion (Michigan University Press, 2015).
-She is the co-author of "Raising the Iron Curtain, Crossing the Pond: Transformative Interactions Among North American and Eastern European Classicists since 1945" with Professor Dorota Dutsch for Classics and Class: Greek and Latin Classics and Communism at School (2016).
-More recently, she has published two essays, "Greek (and Roman) Ways and Thoroughfares: the Routing of Edith Hamilton's Classical Antiquity" and "Eli's Daughters: Female Classics Graduate Students at Yale, 1892-1941", in Women Classical Scholars: Unsealing the Fountain from the Renaissance to Jacqueline de Romily (Oxford University Press, 2016).
+In 2023 she, along with her co-editors Bartolo Natoli and Angela Pitts, won the Bolchazy-Carducci Pedagogy Award for the book Ancient Women Writers of Greece and Rome.

+Throughout her career, Hallett authored (and co-authored) many ovationes (celebratory speeches written in Latin) of her fellow classical scholars.
+These Latin compositions were usually delivered at annual meetings of notable organizations within Classical Studies, such as the Classical Association of the Atlantic States.